SkellyRen/square-site-drop-bot/README.md

 4. **No need for `requirements.txt`** — dependencies are installed directly inside the GitHub Actions job.
 5. Done!
 The bot will scrape & post automatically twice daily.

+⚙️ GitHub Actions Settings: Ensure “Read and Write” permissions are enabled for GitHub Actions in your repository settings.

 ---

 ## 🔍 Tech Stack